Upper metric mean dimensions with potential of $\epsilon$-stable sets

 \section{Introduction}

+Topological entropy is a vital topological invariant for us to understand the dynamics of the systems.
+Due to the possible values of topological entropy, dynamical systems can be divided into zero entropy systems, infinite positive entropy systems and infinite entropy systems.
+In 2000, by dynamicalizing the definition of Minkowski dimension, the concept of metric mean dimension was introduced by Lindenstrauss and Weiss \cite{lw00} for topological dynamical systems.
+One may understand metric mean dimension measures the divergent rate of $\epsilon$-topological entropy of infinite entropy systems.
+It turns out that the system with finite topological entropy has zero metric mean dimension.
+This verifies metric mean dimension is an useful quantity to classify infinite entropy systems.
+To offset the role of thermodynamic formalism of infinite entropy systems, some more extensive notions, which are called upper metric mean dimension with potentials, were further introduced based on the classical topological pressure and investigated by several authors in \cite{tsu22,cls21,ycz22}.

-A common approach used to understand the topological complexity of the systems is from geometric and topological viewpoints investigating some typical subsets of the phase space with similar asymptotic behavior as the time evolves.
-Namely, one can characterize the ``size" of typical subset by quantitatively estimating its fractal dimension, dimension entropy, metric mean dimension and many other entropy-like quantities of the set.
+To detect the topological complexity of a given abstract system, a common approach is, from geometric and topological viewpoints, investigating some typical subsets consisting of the phase space with the similar asymptotic dynamical behavior as the time evolves.
+Namely, one can quantitatively characterize the ``size" of a typical set by estimating its fractal dimensions, dimensional entropies and many other entropy-like quantities of the set.